top of page

 Step 3: Bake in a Bain-Marie (Water Bath)

+This step is essential—don’t skip it.
 A bain-marie (French for “water bath”) allows the cheesecake to cook gently and evenly, preventing burning and creating that soft, fluffy texture.

 1. Place the filled ramekins in a baking dish.